for people living with dementia

 Formed in summer 2015, our group of Young Demonstrators meet regularly to plan activities and events for other young people in the museum.
 So far they have created their own tours, given visitors the chance to dress up in our photo booth, run object handling for the public and even worked with an artist to create a comic strip about Dolly the sheep!
 They are now hard at work, with other young people, helping to shape our new Scotland 365 youth project, funded by the Heritage Lottery Fund Kick the Dust programme.

-Powering Up is our new schools and communities science outreach project for 2017/18.
+Powering Up is our new schools and communities science outreach project.

 We are working with primary and secondary schools, families and communities in Midlothian, South Lanarkshire and West Dunbartonshire to take science engagement to them.